Indrason/SDN-based-IoT-Oriented-Blockchain-based-E-Voting-System/README.md

 Fig 9.
 Scyther Output of Voting Process

 Scyther is a formal protocol verification tool to ensure better security of the system.
 It verifies the security status of the proposed protocol.
+It also provides attack detection and analysis to safeguard against any possible attacks.
+So, it ensures that all data exchanges between communicating entities are not only confidential and authentic but also maintain synchronization across all interconnected devices.

 ## V. Demonstration of Operating System level security